nmikstas/star_wars_arcade_main_pcb/README.md

 # star_wars_arcade_main_pcb
-Reproduction of the Star Wars Arcade main PCB
+The source files for the reproduction of the 1983 Star Sars Arcade main PCB.
+The PCB is designed with Kicad.
+This project has not yet been tested.

-The PCB is complete.
-Assembly and testing are the next phases.
+# Folder Structure
+* BOM - Bill of materials for the main PCB
+* Gerbers -The gerber files for the main PCB
+* pcb - The Kicad design files for the main PCB